Mihai Ralea: Downfall and harassment

 One Siguranța record suggests that, in secret, Ralea was hoping to consolidate a left-wing opposition movement against Antonescu during the early months of 1941.
 More alarmingly for the regime, Ralea had also begun cultivating a revolutionary and pro-Allied youth, through a new magazine called Graiul Nostru and with British funds.
 In February, Ralea was subjected to formal interrogations over his contacts with the PCdR under Carol.
 He defended these, arguing that he had aimed at securing a protective deal between Romania and the Soviets, and that Carol had approved of his effort.
 The explanation was viewed as plausible by police, and Ralea was allowed to go free.
 Nevertheless, the file was reopened by August, after revelations that Ralea had cultivated communists since at least the 1930s.
-In December 1942, Antonescu ordered Ralea's internment at the concentration camp in Târgu Jiu.
+In December 1942, Antonescu ordered Ralea's internment at the Târgu Jiu camp.
 He was held there for about three months, to March 1943, and apparently enjoyed a mild detention regime, with visitations.
+One of his visitors was Eliza Hagi Anton, who used this opportunity to traffic out of the camp a letter penned by the communist inmate Ion Gheorghe Maurer.